A brief history of data and content marketing, plus where they are headed

 As Bernard Marr explained in Big Data, the first signs of data analysis date back to ancient times when humans created notches in bones and sticks to keep track of supplies in the age of hunting and gathering.
 A few millennia later, in C 2400 BC, the abacus was invented, along with libraries.
 Between 300 BC–48 AD, the Library of Alexandria became the largest collection of data in the world.
 Around this time, the Greeks experimented with ancient computers.
 The Antikythera Mechanism is the earliest recovered mechanical computer, consisting of 30 interlocking bronze gears.
 It is thought to have been designed to predict astrological events and the cycle of the Olympic Games.

-Data and Content in the Age of Enlightenment & 19th Century
+Data and content in the Age of Enlightenment and 19th century

 We’re skipping ahead, but it isn’t until the Scientific Revolution (1500s–1600s) and the Age of Enlightenment (1700s–1800s) that we see the next big development in data worth noting: the study of statistics.
 A demographer named John Graunt carries out the first recorded experiment in statistical data analysis by recording information about mortality in 1663.